Undergraduate General Degree Requirements

 A student may double major in two (or more) Arts and Sciences majors for the BA degree, or two (or more) Engineering majors for the BS in Engineering degree, or two (or more) Management majors for the BS in Management degree.
 No additional credit-hours beyond those ordinarily required for the specific degree are required, but students may need additional credit-hours to meet all requirements of the two (or more) majors.
 Students pursuing multiple majors within a single degree will receive one diploma corresponding to the degree earned and each major will be noted on the diploma and the transcript.

 A student whose interests span majors that fall under two different degree programs (the BA degree program and a BS degree program or two different BS degree programs) may complete one degree program, including its general education requirements, and the requirements for the two (or more) majors.
 The major for which the student does not complete the associated general education requirements will be designated as a secondary major.
-If the field chosen as a secondary major has different requirements for the BA and BS degree, the requirements to complete the secondary major are those associated with the BA degree.
+If the field chosen as a secondary major has different requirements for the BA and BS degrees, the requirements to complete the secondary major are those associated with the BA degree.
 No additional credit-hours beyond those ordinarily required for the degree for which the student completed general education requirements are required, though students may need additional credit-hours to complete all requirements of the two (or more) majors.
 The student will receive one diploma corresponding to the degree for which the student completed general education requirements, and that degree will be recorded on the transcript.
-Each major will be noted on the diploma and the transcript, but the secondary major will be designated in that way.
+Each major will be noted on the diploma and the transcript, but a secondary major will be designated in that way.